canalplus/rx-player/doc/api/Track_Selection/setTextTrack.md

 ### Setting the text track as soon as possible

-It is possible to set the text track before any other is chosen for that Period, by reacting to the `newAvailablePeriods` event:
+If you want to set an text track as soon as possible, for example to choose an initial text track before any other one had time to be loaded, you can perform the `setTextTrack` call on the `newAvailablePeriods` event:
 ```js
 rxPlayer.addEventListener("newAvailablePeriods", (periods) => {
   for (const period of periods) {